strexx/close-the-door/README.md

       }
 ```

-In the post I create the headers and send the posstring.
+In the POST, I create the headers and send the posstring.

 ```arduino
     String postStr = "doorStatus="; // create the post sting